fairfield-programming/charter/README.md

 - [ ] Add an event system along with checklists.
   - [ ] Users should be able to RSVP.
 - [ ] Weekly emails about nearby charters.
+- [ ] Approval of charters when they are started.

 - [ ] Curriculum?
 - [ ] Tutoring service?